dylancolwill/misp-taxii/README.md

   - [ ] change print statements to debug log
 - [ ] ensure correct response headers
 - [ ] include ability to return taxii and stix
+- [ ] ability to view headers in demo